 If you’ve ever come across a poorly optimized URL on your website and decided to change it to a more user-friendly URL — it’s great!
 But what if your visitor lands at your old URL and sees a 404 error instead of your well-written piece of content?

-So it is important to ensure that your old URL gets redirected to the modified one whenever you change your URLs.
+So it is important to ensure that your old URL gets redirected to the modified one whenever you change it.
 And guess what — when you’re redirecting your URL, you’re also passing the link juice to the new one.
-Although you’ll be losing some link juice in this process of redirection, it is relatively better than a new URL with no backlinks.
+Although you’ll lose some link juice in this redirection process, it is relatively better than a new URL with no backlinks.

 Redirecting Posts After Changing URLs

 Table of Contents